-Question Answer Marks EITHER 2(a) Lucio describes the Duke as 'the old fantastical Duke of dark corners'.
-25 Discuss Shakespeare's dramatic presentation of the Duke in the light of this comment.
+Question Answer Marks

+EITHER EITHER

+2(a) Discuss Shakespeare's dramatic exploration of crime and its punishment in Measure for Measure .
 Mark according to the levels of response marking criteria.
+25

+OR

-OR 1 2(b) Comment closely on the following extract from the play, showing its significance to the play's meaning and effects.
+2(b) Comment closely on the following extract from the play, showing its significance to the play's meaning and effects.
 In your answer you should pay close attention to Shakespeare's dramatic methods.
-25 Mark according to the levels of response marking criteria.
+Mark according to the levels of response marking criteria.
+25